The Bankrate promise

-These loans are typically extended through mobile apps, like Afterpay, Klarna and Affirm.
+These loans are typically extended through mobile apps like Afterpay, Klarna and Affirm.
 You could get approved for a buy now, pay later loan with less than perfect credit if you demonstrate your ability to repay the loan.
 Most lenders will review your bank activity and may conduct a soft credit check, which won’t impact your credit score.

-Types of loans to avoid
+Types of loans to use sparingly

 - Cash advance apps: These apps also let you access fast cash, usually up to $250, until payday.
 Most charge a monthly fee to use this service, and you’ll have to repay what you borrow on your next payday or within a two-week period.

 - Payday loans: These loans are a costly form of debt that cater to borrowers with poor credit.
 Payday loans typically come with steep fees and interest rates well over 300 percent.
 They can lead to a dangerous debt cycle if you can’t repay and extend the loan term.